CROMWELL (Theatrical Release UK 1970)

 Ben Meyers’ rating: 3.8|5.0 Starsììì

-Cromwell—good movie—has its challenges with actors.
-Richard Harris is a high level actor but the actors seem to perform their parts almost as if it is an afterthought…as if they are speaking to some imaginary friend which detracts from the quality of the movie.
-It is as if they are talking to a live audience and this does not transition well to the screen or film form of media arts.
-The story seems constipated and lacks good flow.
+Cromwell—good movie—has challenges with actors.
+Richard Harris is a high level actor but the actors perform their parts almost as an afterthought…like they are speaking to an imaginary friend or a live audience.
+This detracts from the quality of media art.
+The story lacks good flow.
 The script does not provide enough background to establish or to support Cromwell’s actions.
-They do mention some things, but those few reasons are covered with much commotion and the need to move the story along.
+The background that is provided covers itself with much commotion and the need to move the story along.
 Reading a bit of history about Cromwell’s place in England’s history or reading a plot line before going will aid in understanding this movie.

 Film Poster Courtesy of Amazon